Ben Waxman: 2022

 Sims announced that he would not be running for re-election and instead would run for Lieutenant Governor.
-With the seat open, Waxman announced that he would once again run for State Representative in the 182nd District.
+With the seat open, Waxman announced that he would once again run for state representative in the 182nd District.
 Waxman's platform is centered around a post-COVID-19 economic recovery, that takes into account equality, for Philadelphia.
 His campaign has been endorsed by Krasner, State Representative Morgan Cephas and Philadelphia City Councilmembers Maria Quiñones-Sánchez and Kenyatta Johnson.
 In a four way race, Waxman won the Democratic nomination, with 41% of the vote.
-In the heavily Democratic district, he faced Albert Robles Montas in the November, 2022 general election and was elected with 89% of the vote.
+In the heavily Democratic district, he faced Albert Robles Montas in the November 2022 general election and was elected with 89% of the vote.

 Personal life

 Waxman's father is Jewish.
 Waxman's mother converted from Catholicism to become a Quaker before he was born.
 Waxman is a practicing Conservative Jew, who keeps kosher and is a member of Temple Beth Zion Beth Israel in Philadelphia.
-He is married to Julie Wertheimer, a former Philadelphia city government official and current director at the Pew Charitable Trusts.
+He is married to Julie Wertheimer, a former Philadelphia city government official and was a director at the Pew Charitable Trusts.

 At the age of 20, Waxman was diagnosed with bipolar disorder and following the 2019 El Paso shooting, Waxman disclosed his own illness publicly after then-President Donald Trump blamed mental illness for the mass shooting.
 Writing for PoliticsPA, Waxman said that such rhetoric leads those who can be assisted to "hide their illnesses and not seek the treatment they need."